-Miscellaneous Subject Enrolments
+Miscellaneous Enrolments

-Students may be permitted to enrol for miscellaneous subjects (ie as students not proceeding to a degree or diploma) provided the Head of the School offering the subject considers it will be of benefit and there is accommodation available.
-Only in exceptional cases will subject staken in this way count towards a degree or diploma.
-Students who are under exclusion may not be enrolled in miscellaneous subjects which may be counted towards courses from which they have been excluded.
+Students may be permitted to enrol as miscellaneous students in subjects not counted as part of (ie a degree or diploma) provided the Head of the School offering the subject considers it will be of benefit and there is accommodation available.
+Only in exceptional cases will subjects taken in this way count towards a degree or diploma.
+Students who are under exclusion may not be enrolled as miscellaneous students in subjects which may be counted towards courses from which they have been excluded.

-Students seeking to enrol in miscellaneous subjects should obtain a letter of approval from the Head of the appropriate School or his representative permitting them to enrol in the subject concerned.
+Students seeking to enrol as miscellaneous students should obtain a letter of approval from the Head of the appropriate

+School or his representative permitting them to enrol in the subject concerned.
 The letter should be given to the enrolling officer at the time of enrolment.